Igram-doo/Kiribi-Net/README.md

 * UDPEndpointProvider: creates UDP Endpoints

 ##### Network Executor
-Wrapper for a Java ForkJoinPool to facilitate multi-threading.
+Wrapper for a Java ForkJoinPool and ScheduledExecutorService to facilitate multi-threading.

 ##### Network Monitor
 Provides static methods to monitor network availability.